GPS Repeaters For Aircraft Hangars

 Repeater systems are available to cover the following frequencies:

-This repeater kit provides GPS L1 with GLONASS, Galileo and Beidou signals.
+Repeater kit for GPS L1 with GLONASS and Galileo signals.

-The addition of an L2 signal gives a much more accurate positional fix and is widely used in military and civil aviation applications, as well as for highly-accurate geo-surveying applications.
+The addition of a GPS L2 signal gives a more accurate positional fix and is widely used in military and civil aviation applications, as well as for highly-accurate geo-surveying applications.

-A repeater kit for GPS L1, L2, GLONASS, Galileo and Beidou signals is available here.
+Repeater kit for GPS L1, L2, GLONASS, Galileo signals.

 Coverage Area